aarushgarg1110/SonicStream-Project-CS3200/README.md

 ## Presentation Video
 [Video Presentation](https://drive.google.com/file/d/1y7M5kCStTMEVUlAVC-fExcxfUiLyo4BG/view?usp=sharing)

-(If it doesn't open from that, please manually paste ' https://drive.google.com/file/d/1y7M5kCStTMEVUlAVC-fExcxfUiLyo4BG/view?usp=sharing ' into your search browser

 ## About

 This is a project that utilizes Flask and Streamlit to work with a MySQL database.